adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

 Progressive Enhancement is one of those things that "everybody" knows don't they?
-However, there are significant misunderstandings about the subject, from both a philosophical stand point, but also and more importantly the technical implementation.
+However, there are significant misunderstandings about the subject in the industry, and this article aims to address all of them.

+> &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
+<br>&mdash; <cite>Motherfuckingwebsite.com</cite>

+The beauty of the web is that by default, it is accessible to *everyone*.
+It's us developers that come along and ruin it.
+So with that in-mind what is the best way to describe Progressive Enhancement?

-> &ldquo;Progressive Enhancement is the philosophy of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.&rdquo;
+> Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.
-> <br> &mdash; <cite>Adam Silver (Me!)</cite>

 Whilst it doesn't just pertain to Javascript, it is the aspect that we developers tend to struggle with the most &mdash; we just don't seem to be able to answer the following question:

-> &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;
+> &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-This question is certainly not *straightforward* to answer, but it is most certainly does have answers which I promise to address later.
-But first, a few points require clarification.
+This question is not *straightforward* to answer, but there are answers.
+Before getting to that I need to address a few important points.

 > Unobtrusive Javascript is not Progressive Enhancement!